Early access for author-led translation workflows

 Project Arachne

-Arachne helps authors turn a clean manuscript into a structured, reusable translation project: style sheet, glossary, voice profiles, canon facts, translation runs, final review, and memory for the next book.
+Arachne helps authors turn a clean manuscript into a reusable translation workspace: style sheet, glossary, voice profiles, canon facts, translation runs, final review, and series memory for the next book.

 Built for authors, not engineers